C2DH/ranketwo/_assignments/webarchives/01-web-technologies.md

 ### 1.a The history of the web and the technology behind it | ?
 Min
 <!-- section-contents -->

--	For a brief overview of the history of the web and the technologies involved, read Sections 1, 2, 3 and 6 of “How the World Wide Web (WWW) works” by Chris Woodford (2006/2020) (https://www.explainthatstuff.com/howthewebworks.html)
+-	This short article, also published by the Web Foundation, provides insight into the role of Tim Berners Lee in a nutshell: “History of the Web” (https://webfoundation.org/about/vision/history-of-the-web/)
--	For an insight into the role of one of the game changers in the history of the web, computer scientist Tim Berners-Lee, read this article by the World Wide Web Foundation: “History of the Web” (https://webfoundation.org/about/vision/history-of-the-web/)
+-	For a brief overview of how the web functions and which technologies are involved, read Sections 1, 2, 3 and 6 of “How the World Wide Web (WWW) works” by Chris Woodford (2006/2020) (https://www.explainthatstuff.com/howthewebworks.html)
 -	For an insight into the differences between Web 1.0, Web 2.0 and Web 3.0, read this concise history of web technologies: https://thebytestory.com/2018/11/09/a-short-history-on-web-technologies/

 Now that you have some more information about the development of the web and about Tim Berners-Lee, answer the following questions: